simonhasan/asap-microbit-rover-lessons/docs/lessons/lesson-01.md

 ![tinkercad-test-piece](assets/tinkercad-test-piece.jpg)

 - Students 3D print their designs.
+Make sure students follow all the safety procedures established for using the 3D printer.
 Oversee the 3D printing of the test pieces.

 ![3d-printing-test-pieces](https://i.imgur.com/iw57gYi.gif)